-Part A: formal theory and meta-theory
+Part A: object language and meta-language

-- 1. For each of the following statements, determine whether they are made in the formal language of set theory, or in a meta-language.1 - (a) Every convergent sequence in \mathbb{R} is bounded from above. - (b) ZFC \vdash "Every convergent sequence in \mathbb{R} is bounded from above". - (c) ZFC is consistent. - (d) The language of set theory consists of one binary relation symbol \in . - (e) ZFC $\nvdash \forall \alpha \in Ord \ (\alpha = \emptyset)$. - (f) ZFC contains infinitely many axioms. - (g) " $\forall x \forall y (x = y)$ " is not an axiom of ZFC. - (h) The addition operation on the ordinals is not commutative. - (i) Ord (the class of all ordinals) is not a set. - (i) There are classes which are not sets. - 2.
+- 1. For each of the following statements, determine whether they are made in the formal language of set theory \mathcal{L}{\in} , or in a meta-language (in which we talk about set theory).
+Note that any statement in any meta-language can in principle be formalized as a statement in the object language as well.
+The idea of this exercise is to consider the most natural/obvious meaning. - (a) Every convergent sequence in \mathbb{R} is bounded from above. - (b) $\mathsf{ZFC} \vdash$ "Every convergent sequence in \mathbb{R} is bounded from above". - (c) ZFC contains infinitely many axioms. - (d) If ZFC is consistent, then ZFC + CH is also consistent - (e) The addition operation on the ordinals is not commutative. - (f) Every normal function on the ordinals has a fixed point. - (g) Ord (the class of all ordinals) is not a set. - (h) There are classes which are not sets. - 2.
 Consider the following informally stated assertion:

-"For every proper class A and every set X, there exists an injective function $f:X\to A$."
+"For every proper class A and every set X, there exists an injective function $f: X \to A$."